jmoody/tokaidoapp/README.md

 3. follow steps 3 and 4 in Setup
 4. build and run the Calabash scheme in Xcode

-**IMPORTANT** it is probably a great idea to repeat steps 2 - 3 above when you change branches
+**IMPORTANT** it is probably a great idea to repeat steps 2 - 3 above when you change branches.  i created a rake task `clean` that deletes the `./tmp` directory.

 ### changing the About view